 The space can also be rented for private groups and special events.
 Napa Distillery also works with several mostly Napa Valley based wineries producing private label brandies.
 The aging, blending and bottling is all done in house.

 Throughout the Spring and Summer months in 2021, Napa Valley Distillery continued renovations and interior improvements on a corner space at First and Coombs Street.
-This is scheduled to open late in 2021.
+This is scheduled to open sometime in winter 2022.

 We will visit this space and will update our notes and photography accordingly.
 Check back for more details.

 Tasting Bar at the Oxbow

 One of the older tenants at the Oxbow Public Market near downtown Napa, Arthur and Lusine originally opened their shop here in 2013 (for reference Oxbow opened in 2007).
 A number of artisan tenants focusing on food and drink related products are located inside, each with their own specialty items.
 And several of the businesses maintain larger retail shops or other spaces elsewhere in the downtown Napa area.

 The Napa Valley Distillery Tasting Bar offers a wide variety of fruit-based spirits and seasonal liqueurs.
 And for sale is a formidable collection of bitters including several that are only available here (no other outlets).
 A small bar is used for offering a craft-spirits tasting flight.

 Membership in the Bar Club includes receiving a box of specialized spirits every quarter, complimentary tastings at the Hollywood Bar and access to the members’ only Speakeasy Store.
 For more information about each of their businesses, visit: www.napastak.com and www.napadistillery.com